AlterMannomann/otap/otap_ddl/packages/otap_test.md

                                ) FROM my_table WHERE id = 1;

 ## FUNCTION otap_test.match_regex
 Checks given data of type VARCHAR2 against an Oracle REGEX expression.
 Uses REGEXP_LIKE. **ATTENTION** Oracle REGEX implementation is not standard.
 Unix regex which work like charm take hours to implement in Oracle REGEX to work as desired.
 Test your expression well with Oracle before using it.

-Easiest way to check is

-    SELECT COUNT(*) FROM dual WHERE regexp_like('your string', 'your regex', 'regex param');
+As MATCHES is a reserved word this is the equivalent of matches, imatches, doesnt_match and doesnt_imatch.

 Should result in 1 if successful checked.
 You may want to prepare a with block with different string to pass them through the regular expression.